pastly/blog3/hugo/content/wsss/conversion-to-scalability.md

 ```

 This is the stopping point for today.
 Next time we'll involve Rust in some way.
-So stay tuned.
-This will become the most WS of all SS.

 The WSSS source code is on github: <https://github.com/pastly/wsss>.
-The version as of this post is branch [post01](https://github.com/pastly/wsss/tree/post01).
+Code as of the original version of this post is on this branch: [post01](https://github.com/pastly/wsss/tree/post01).